Advice > Consulting

 If you can crack each type of question (within a case), then you can crack the overall case.

-4.3 Practice cases out loud
+6.3 Practice cases out loud

 How you solve each case is important, but your interviewers will also be evaluating how you COMMUNICATE your answers.
 It's important to speak in a structured way that makes it easy to clearly understand your points.

-To help you with this process, here is a broad list of consulting interview questions you can practice with.
 Practicing by yourself is a great way to get started, and can help you get more comfortable with the flow of a case interview.
 However, this type of practice won’t prepare you for realistic interview conditions.
 By yourself, you can’t simulate thinking on your feet or the pressure of performing in front of a stranger.
 Plus, there are no unexpected follow-up questions and no feedback.

 That’s why many candidates try to practice with friends or peers.

-4.4 Practise with peers
+6.4 Practice with peers

 If you have friends or peers who can do mock interviews with you, that's an option worth trying.
 It’s free, but be warned, you may come up against the following problems: